 - Master Diver Certification – $350 (plus e-learning)

 Gain the in-depth knowledge that will establish you as a recognized authority in your diving club or group.
 Hone your diving skills to the level of a professional diving leader.
 Thrill to the adventure of open water dives in settings that will test your abilities to their limit while enhancing and expanding your diving capabilities.
 Master diver rating can be obtained upon completion of 4 specialty courses, the stress and rescue course and 50 dives.

 - Nitrox – $139

 A course designed to provide recreational divers with an alternative breathing medium within the recreational sport diving limits.
-During the four hour lecture, students will gain a basic understanding of the advantages and limitations of nitrox as well as a “user friendly” approach to learning the laws that govern the use of nitrox.
-Course includes 2 classes and 2 dives (minimum of 30 feet).
+During the e-Learning portion, students will gain a basic understanding of the advantages and limitations of nitrox as well as a “user friendly” approach to learning the laws that govern the use of nitrox.
+Course includes e-Learning and 2 Nitrox Tanks (minimum of 30 feet).
 A comprehensive exam is given.
-May substitute as a specialty course for advanced open water certification.

 - Intro to Tech $200